openhab/openhab-addons/bundles/org.openhab.binding.wundergroundupdatereceiver/README.md

 ## Discovery

 The binding starts listening at the above-mentioned URI as soon as it is initialized.
-Any request with an unregistered stationId is recorded and if auto-discovery is enabled appers in the inbox, otherwise can be registered when a manual scan is initiated.
+Any request with an unregistered stationId is recorded and if auto-discovery is enabled appears in the inbox, otherwise can be registered when a manual scan is initiated.
 For each request parameter a channel is generated, based on a list of known parameters from https://support.weather.com/s/article/PWS-Upload-Protocol?language=en_US and other observed parameters from various devices.
 If you have a device that submits a parameter that is unknown in the current version of the binding please feel free to submit an issue to have it added.

-Configuration using thing and item files is a laborious and error-prone method, as you have to manually replicate the configuration discovery produces.
-Items must be named as the request parameters in the channel type table and must have the same types.
-Items matching the request parameters submitted by your particular device must needs be discovered before being able to write appropriate item files.
-Both thing and item files must be created manually to achieve the same result as automatic discovery.
+While discovery is active, either in the background or during a manual scan, any request parameters that don't have a channel associated with them are added to the thing's channels.
+This supports using multiple devices that submit measurements to the same station ID.
+The thing is the wunderground account, not the individual devices submitting measurements.

 ## Thing Configuration